Suunto Traverse Alpha Hunting & Fishing Watch

 The Best Fishing Watch

 You know the best watch brands, and Suunto is high-ranking on that list.
 When it comes to the outdoors, they won some high spots on our hiking watches buying guide, and absolutely took the cake this time around.
-You get an excellent resolution, and a fairly anti-reflective surface to prevent glares wreaking havoc on your readability.
+With Traverse Alpha Hunting & Fishing Watch, you get an excellent resolution, and a fairly anti-reflective surface to prevent glares wreaking havoc on your readability.

 They packed the features in.
 Not only do you get an integrated compass feature, but you can press one of the three crown buttons to illuminate the case.
 When you’re out on the boat in the early, early morning, that little bit of visibility can be absolutely crucial.
 You won’t have to start up a camping lantern, you won’t scare off the fish.